Princess Irene, Duchess of Aosta: Marriage and World War II

+She was also a bridesmaid at the wedding of her cousin, Princess Marina of Greece and Denmark.
 In March 1942, Irene, who was a trained nurse, headed a Red Cross hospital train going to Russia to repatriate wounded Italian soldiers.
 After a difficult journey, she returned to Florence the following month.
 Prince Aimone became the 4th Duke of Aosta on 3 March 1942, following the death of his elder brother, Amedeo.
 On 18 May 1941, taking the name Tomislav II, he was proclaimed King of the Independent State of Croatia, a puppet state of fascist Germany and Italy, but he never set foot on the territory of the state and abdicated in 1943.

 After the Allied armistice with the Kingdom of Italy, Irene was interned by the Germans at the Hotel Ifen in Hirschegg, Austria, July 1944, along with her infant son, her sister-in-law and two nieces.
 They were released by the French in May 1945.

+Post-war exile and death

 After the war and the 1946 plebiscite which ended the monarchy in Italy, the family went into exile.
 Prince Aimone died on 29 January 1948 in Buenos Aires.
 Upon his death, his son Amedeo succeeded him as the 5th Duke of Aosta.
 In June 1948, the family was allowed to return to Italy, and Irene spent the rest of her life living outside of Florence where she became a member of the Dominican Third Order and continued her social work.

 Irene died on 15 April 1974 in Fiesole, Italy, after fighting a long illness.
+Finally, in 1996, the ashes of the Duke and Duchess of Aosta were transferred to one of the necropolises of the House of Savoy, at the Basilica of Superga in Turin.